goungoun/coursera-note-tensorflow/05_Art_and_Science_of_Machine_Learning/readme.md

 ## Overfitting

 ## Occam's lazor
-> When presented with completing hypothetical answers to a problem,
+> One should select the one that makes the `fewest assumptions`
-> one should select the one that makes |the fewest assumptions.
+> when presented with completing hypothetical answers to a problem
-> from. wikipedia
+> (wikipedia)

 ## Regularization is a major field of ML research
 - Early Stopping